 Finally, substantial improvements in cybersecurity have been made in the latest devices and software.
 Students and educators will find that they are far less at risk and that the burden of cybersecurity is no longer on their shoulders.
 Automated and built-in security changes the game.
 With better intrinsic and ongoing security built in, the load on an educational institution’s IT team is greatly reduced.

-Lenovo and Microsoft Deliver Best-In-Class, Next-Generation Solutions for Education
+Lenovo and Intel Deliver Best-In-Class, Next-Generation Solutions for Education